satishjasthi/IkeaProductClassification/README.md

 ### Model specifications
 - ResNext_50(R50) pretrained is used as a classifier.
+- Model is defined and trained using src/ResNext_50.ipynb
 - For transfer learning, the ImageNet specific FC layer of the R50 is removed and replaced with the following layers
     - AdaptiveAvgPool2d